pansift/p3/README.md

 **Download [Pansift DMG](https://github.com/pansift/p3/raw/main/Pansift.dmg), open it, and drag `Pansift.app` to the `Applications` folder and double click to run or use Command+O to open.**

-You can then claim your agent from the menubar or manually in the web application.
+You can then claim your agent from the options in the menubar or manually in the web application (using the bucket UUID code).
 Claiming will require you to register an account at [https://pansift.com](https://app.pansift.com/demo/logout_demo) to view your data and insights.
 Happy troubleshooting!

 ## Unattended Installs